All pages

 username

-Removes domain from email to create username
+Removes the domain from the email to create username

 user_id